 Why Do We Need to Save the Buffalo River, Again?

-The "Save the Buffalo - Again" campaign was necessary because, in 2012, an industrial scale hog facility was built on the banks of Big Creek, just 5 miles upstream from the Buffalo National River.
-Government oversight of this development was deeply flawed and threatened to destroy the fragile ecosystem of our nation's first National River.
-However, in June 2019, Arkansas Governor Asa Hutchinson announced a $6.2 million buyout and closure of the facility and requested a permanent ban on any future swine permits in the watershed.
-Read further for how this saga unfolded.
+When the Buffalo National River was established in 1972 after a 10-year campaign to "Save The Buffalo", most assumed the river was permanently protected.
+In 2013 the "Save the Buffalo - Again" campaign became necessary when an industrial scale hog facility was built on the banks of Big Creek, just 5 miles upstream from the Buffalo National River.
+Government oversight of this large CAFO was deeply flawed and threatened to destroy the fragile ecosystem of our nation's first National River.
+However, in June 2019, after six years of strong public opposition Arkansas Governor Asa Hutchinson announced a $6.2 million buyout and closure of the facility and requested a permanent ban on any future swine permits in the watershed.
+Explore our web pages to see how this second battle for the Buffalo unfolded.

-After over six years of efforts by BRWA and others, we are excited to share that on June 13, 2019 Governor Hutchinson Announced Closure of C&H and a Permanent Moratorium!
+After over six years of efforts by BRWA and others, we are excited to share that on June 13, 2019 Governor Asa Hutchinson Announced Closure of C&H and support for a Permanent Moratorium!
 Read the news here.
 Read the Settlement Agreement here.

 And receive BRWA’s alerts and calls to action.

 FOR THE BUFFALO